It’s a 38°C (100°F) day and your best doggy mate Rufus is hot. Should your dog be allowed in the swimming pool?

 Is Chlorine Harmful To Dogs?

-By the way, lots of you are interested to know if the chlorine is harmful to dogs.
+By the way, as well as are dogs allowed in pools, lots of you are interested to know if the chlorine is harmful to dogs.

 Well for all you dog-loving pet owners who want to splash with Rufus, you’ll be happy to know pool water is safe for dogs in pool water that is correctly balanced.
 This goes for saltwater pools also.